MadStu/connect-4-plus/README.md

       - If they say yes they continue and play the same level again.
       - If they say no the score is saved in the top scores board (if score is high enough) and the program is quit.

-- If the user is found to have completed the whole game, the following happens:
+- If the user is found to have beaten the whole game, the following happens:
   - Top score board is updated(if they reached high enough points).
   - Congratulatory message is shown.
   - User is asked if they'd like to play again.